The appeal process:

 - If the Appeal Board determines that the appeal should be denied, the student will be notified in writing, and the sanction imposed at the hearing will take effect immediately.

-- If the Appeal Board grants the appeal on the ground that (1) fair consideration was not provided to the student; or (2) new and significant information not reasonably available at the time of the hearing has become available, the case shall be scheduled for a new hearing by a newly constructed Administrative or Hearing Committee (consistent with the student’s original selection of hearing composition).
+- If the Appeal Board grants the appeal on the ground that (1) fair consideration was not provided to the student; or (2) new and significant information not reasonably available at the time of the hearing has become available, the case shall be scheduled for a new hearing by a newly constructed hearing body consistent with the student’s original selection of hearing composition.

 - If the Appeal Board grants the appeal on the grounds that the sanction imposed is not in due proportion to the nature and seriousness of the offense, the Appeal Board may impose a reduced or modified sanction.
 The new sanction may not exceed the original sanction previously imposed by the hearing body/officer whose decision is being appealed.

 - The Appeal Board will review the Record on Appeal in private session.
-Absent extenuating circumstances, the Appeal Board will render its decision within two working days of the Board receiving the appeal material.
+Absent extenuating circumstances, the Appeal Board will render its decision within ten (10) business days of the Board reviewing the appeal material.